curvegrid/go-ethereum-wiki/Developers'-Guide.md

 # Developlers' guide

-This document is the entry point for developers of the etherum go implemtation.
-Developers here refer to the hands-on tech-savvy users, who are interested in build, develop, debug, submit a bug report or pull request or contribute to `go-ethereum` with code.
+This document is the entry point for developers of the etherum go implementation.
+Developers here refer to the hands-on: who are interested in build, develop, debug, submit a bug report or pull request or contribute to `go-ethereum` with code.

 ## Build and Test